prestodb/presto/presto-docs/src/main/sphinx/connector/blackhole.rst

 Black Hole Connector
 ====================

+The Black Hole connector is a testbed for performing various kinds of tests.
+Primarily it is designed for high performance testing of other components.
-The Black Hole connector works like the ``/dev/null`` device on Unix-like operating systems for data writing and like ``/dev/null`` or ``/dev/zero`` for data reading.
+Thus it works like the ``/dev/null`` device on Unix-like operating systems for data writing and like ``/dev/null`` or ``/dev/zero`` for data reading.
+However it also has some other features that allow testing Presto in a more controlled manner.
 Metadata for any tables created via this connector is kept in memory on the coordinator and discarded when Presto restarts.
 Created tables are by default always empty, and any data written to them will be ignored and data reads will return no rows.